-13.3 TRANSFER OF BENEFITS
+14.3 TRANSFER OF BENEFITS

 Only members are entitled to benefits under the Plan.
 These benefits are not assignable or transferable to anyone else.
-Any attempted assignment or transfer will not be binding on Moda Health, except that Moda Health shall pay amounts due under the Plan directly to a provider upon a member's written request.
+Any attempted assignment or transfer will not be binding on Moda Health, except that Moda Health shall pay amounts due under the Plan directly to a provider when billed by a provider licensed, certified or otherwise authorized by laws in the state of Oregon or upon a member's written request.

-13.4 RECOVERY OF BENEFITS PAID BY MISTAKE
+14.4 RECOVERY OF BENEFITS PAID BY MISTAKE